bogdanvuk/rst/examples/paper/source/index.rst

 .. literalinclude:: code/algorithm.py
     :caption: Overview of the |algo| algorithm

 The initial DT contains only one non-leaf node (root) and two leaves.
-The  root test coefficients are obtained by selecting two instances with different class from the training set at random, and adjusting the coefficients in such a way that these two instances take different paths after the root test.
+The  root test coefficients are obtained by selecting two instances with different classes from the training set at random, and adjusting the coefficients in such a way that these two instances take different paths after the root test.
 This is performed by the *initialize()* function.

 There are three main tasks performed by the |algo| algorithm:

 - **DT Mutation** - implemented by *mutate()* function
 - **Fitness Evaluation** - implemented by *fitness_eval()* function
-- **Individual Selection** - implemented **probati objasniti sta se krije iza ovog koraka u par recenica** by the last **if** statement.
-Performs comparison of the fitness of the currently best individual (*dt*) with the fitness of the newly mutated individual (*dt_mut*) and takes *dt_mut* as new current best if it has better fitness.
+- **Individual Selection** - given by the last **if** statement of the :num:`Algorithm #fig-algorithm-pca`, which represents the elemental way of selecting individuals by performing the comparison of the fitness of the currently best individual (*dt*) with the fitness of the newly mutated individual (*dt_mut*) and takes *dt_mut* as new current best if it has better fitness. |algo| algorithm implements a more complex procedure for individual selection which allows, with some probability, for an individual with worse fitness to be selected.
+However, this was omitted for the sake of brevity.

-Next, the details on DT mutation and fitness evaluation tasks will be provided.
-EFTI performs two types of mutations on DT individual:
+Next, the details on DT mutation and fitness evaluation tasks will be provided. |algo| performs two types of mutations on DT individual:

 - Node test coefficients mutation
 - DT topology mutation